-Community pharmacy teams can help make life a little easier for you if you care for someone with an illness or disability.
+Community pharmacy teams can help make life a little easier for you if you help out a loved one with an illness or disability.
 This blog talks about the help available and at the end of the article I’ve listed some useful resources for carers and information for pharmacy teams on how they can support carers.

 When we talk about carers, we mean anyone who provides unpaid care for a family member, partner or friend who cannot cope without their support due to a health problem or a disability.
 The term is sometimes confused with a care worker or care assistant but the difference is that a carer is unpaid, whereas a care worker or care assistant is paid for looking after someone.